The Profit on CNBC

 After watching a few of the Profit's episodes, it's hard not to notice the similarities between Lemonis and Kevin O'Leary who has been on the Shark Tank since day one.
 The main difference is Marcus has no problems rolling up his sleeves and getting even the dirtiest job complete, where it would be hard imagining O'Leary doing the same.
 As far as business goes, they both know the game very well and have no problems telling you exactly what's on their mind.

-Would you like to watch entire episodes (A Brand New Show) devoted to past Shark Tank Contestant's working side-by-side with the Sharks who invested in their Business?
+Would you like to watch entire episode's (A Brand New Show) devoted to past Shark Tank Contestant's working side-by-side with the Sharks that invested in their Business?
 I know I certainly would and I think the ratings would be just as high as the original Show that made all the contestants Stars in the first place.

 Maybe, just maybe one of the Sharks or Mark Burnett the producer of Shark Tank, will read this and agree this is a Very Good Idea that would further propel the Shark Tank Brand as the #1 Business Show in TV History.